pyshadi/globe-threejs/README.md

 - **Real-Time Updates**: The globe rotation and lighting adjust in real-time, providing an accurate representation of the Earth's rotation and sunlight distribution.
 - **Customizable Options**: Allows customization of textures, initial start time, and other globe properties.

-## Installation
+## Dependencies

-To install the Globe module, you need to include the following dependencies in your project via npm or direct script tags in your HTML:
+You need to include the following dependencies in your project via npm or direct script tags in your HTML:

 ```bash
 npm install three turf